30 St Mary Axe View - Aerial 360

 The Challenges

-Eye Revolution photographer Will Pearson took the shots from a cradle on the exterior of the Gherkin, 180 metres above the City of London.
+Eye Revolution lead photographer Will Pearson took the shots from a cradle on the exterior of the Gherkin, 180 metres above the City of London.
 The major concern was that the nodal point (the central point of a lens) is usually in a fixed position.
 Here, that wasn’t possible as the building is in the way and the nodal point was many metres out on each image.
 We had to employ all our skills in post-production to ensure that the images blended together seamlessly to create a flawless 360.

 The Execution